IBE160/SG-NextGenCoding/docs/design/ux-design-specification.md

 The following patterns will be used to ensure a consistent and predictable user experience across the application.

 **1. Button Hierarchy**
 - **Primary:** `shadcn/ui` default style.
-Used for the main call to action on a page (e.g., "Generate Quiz," "Login").
+Used for the main call to action on a page.
+    - *Example:* "Generate Quiz," "Login."
 - **Secondary:** `shadcn/ui` secondary style (outline).
-Used for less important actions (e.g., "View History," "Cancel").
+Used for less important actions.
+    - *Example:* "View History," "Cancel."
+- **Tertiary/Link:** `shadcn/ui` link style.
+Used for navigation or non-critical actions that don't need prominence.
+    - *Example:* "Learn More," "Advanced Settings."
 - **Destructive:** `shadcn/ui` destructive style (red).
-Used for actions that delete data (e.g., "Delete File").
+Used for actions that delete data.
+    - *Example:* "Delete File," "End Session."

 **2. Feedback Patterns**
-- **Success:** A non-intrusive "toast" notification at the bottom of the screen.
+- **Success:** A non-intrusive "toast" notification at the bottom of the screen that auto-dismisses after 3-5 seconds.
+    - *Example:* "Quiz generated successfully!"
 - **Error:** A "toast" for non-critical errors.
 For critical failures (e.g., AI generation fails), an inline alert with a "Try Again" option will be used.
+    - *Example (Toast):* "Invalid file format."
+    - *Example (Alert):* "Generation failed due to a network error.
+[Try Again]"
+- **Warning:** An inline alert or toast with a yellow accent to notify users of potential issues that are not errors.
+    - *Example:* "Your summary is very long.
+Consider generating a shorter version."
+- **Info:** A dismissible inline alert with a blue accent for helpful tips or informational messages.
+    - *Example:* "Did you know?
+You can share generated quizzes with your friends."
 - **Loading:** A loading spinner or skeleton loader integrated directly into the component that is loading content.
+    - *Example:* A card will show a shimmering placeholder while its content is being fetched.

 **3. Form Patterns**
 - **Labels:** Positioned above the input field for maximum clarity.
+- **Help Text:** Small, gray text appearing below a field to provide additional guidance.
+    - *Example:* "Password must be at least 8 characters long."
 - **Validation:** Occurs on form submission.
 After the first submission, individual fields will validate as the user types.
-- **Error Display:** Inline error messages appear directly below the relevant field.
+- **Error Display:** Inline error messages appear directly below the relevant field in red text.

 **4. Modal Patterns**
 - **Usage:** Reserved for short, focused tasks like confirming a destructive action or showing a critical message.
+Not for complex forms.
+- **Sizes:** Predefined sizes (Small, Medium, Large) will be used for consistency.
+Small for confirmations, Medium for simple forms, Large for more content.
 - **Dismiss Behavior:** Can be dismissed by clicking an "X" icon, pressing the Escape key, or clicking the background overlay.
+- **Focus Management:** When a modal opens, focus is trapped inside it.
+When it closes, focus returns to the element that opened it.
+- **Stacking:** Stacking modals (opening a modal from another modal) should be avoided.
+If necessary, the first modal is hidden or replaced.

 **5. Navigation Patterns**
-- **Active State:** The current page in the top navigation menu is visually highlighted.
+- **Active State:** The current page in the top or side navigation menu is visually highlighted (e.g., bolder text, different background).
 - **Back Button:** The browser's back button will function as expected, taking the user to their previously viewed page.
+- **Breadcrumbs:** For deeply nested content (e.g., viewing a specific quiz attempt), breadcrumbs will be displayed at the top of the page.
+    - *Example:* `Home > My Quizzes > Modern History Midterm > Attempt 2`

 **6. Empty State Patterns**
 - **Usage:** Displayed when a list or area has no content.
-- **Content:** Will include a helpful message, an icon, and a clear call to action (e.g., "You have no summaries yet.
-[Generate Your First Summary]").
+- **Content:** Will include a helpful message, an icon, and a clear call to action.
+    - *Example:* An illustration of a book with the text "You have no summaries yet." and a button "[Generate Your First Summary]".

 **7. Confirmation Patterns**
 - **Destructive Actions:** A modal will appear to confirm any action that permanently deletes user data.
 The final confirmation button will use the "destructive" style.
+    - *Example:* Modal title "Delete Summary?", body text "Are you sure you want to permanently delete this summary?
+This action cannot be undone.", with buttons "[Cancel]" and "[Delete]".
 - **Unsaved Changes:** Rely on auto-saving where possible.
 For manual forms, the browser's default confirmation will be used if a user tries to navigate away with unsaved changes.

+**8. Notification Patterns**
+- **Placement:** Non-critical notifications (toasts) appear at the bottom-center of the screen.
+Critical system-wide alerts appear at the top of the page.
+- **Duration & Stacking:** Toasts auto-dismiss after 5 seconds.
+If multiple toasts are triggered, they stack vertically.
+Banners are dismissible by the user.
+- **Priority:** Critical alerts (Error/Destructive) require user interaction.
+Non-critical (Success, Info) do not.

+**9. Search Patterns**
+- **Trigger:** A search bar will be present at the top of pages with lists (e.g., My Quizzes).
+Typing in the bar will trigger the search.
+- **Results:** The list updates in real-time as the user types.
+Matched text is highlighted in the results.
+- **Filters:** Advanced filtering options (e.g., by date, by subject) will be available via a dropdown next to the search bar.
+- **No Results:** If no results are found, an empty state message is shown.
+    - *Example:* "No quizzes found for 'Ancient Rome'.
+Try a different search term."

+**10. Date/Time Patterns**
+- **Format:** Relative time is used for recent items (e.g., "2 hours ago").
+Absolute dates (e.g., "Nov 22, 2025") are used for older items.
+- **Timezone:** All times are displayed in the user's local timezone.
+- **Pickers:** When a date picker is required, it will use a calendar-style interface, defaulting to the current date.

 ---

 ## 8. Responsive Design & Accessibility

 ### 8.1 Responsive Strategy

+**Alignment with Design Direction:** The responsive strategy directly supports the "Engaging AI" design direction by adapting the layout to be immersive and focused on all screen sizes.
+On larger screens, the multi-column layout allows for a rich, dashboard-like experience.
+On smaller screens, the single-column focus removes distractions and centers the AI-generated content, maintaining the core "Engaging AI" principle of a clear, transformative experience.

 **Breakpoints:**
 - **Desktop (large screens, > 1024px):**